UNTV: Overhauled network, 2004 to present

 In 2004, UNTV gradually reduced and eventually ceased airing rock music videos (The rock-oriented programming format would later be picked up in 2019 through RJ DigiTV's digital subchannel Rock MNL, formerly known as Rock of Manila TV and RJ Rock TV, owned by the Rajah Broadcasting Network) after its blocktime slots were acquired by Tapatan, Inc., a multimedia and consultancy firm headed by veteran broadcaster Jay Sonza as chairman and CEO.
 Later, news and public affairs programs were introduced and Sonza became its station manager.

 Henares also had a deal with MCGI for religious programming at night since 2003.
 Since then, UNTV started airing and eventually became the permanent home of the religious program Ang Dating Daan (The Old Path) after leaving GemCom Holdings-owned UHF TV network SBN 21 (later sold to Solar Entertainment Corporation in 2010 for Php 368.8 million).

 Later, the station was re-branded as "UN Television (UNTV)" (the letters were spelled out, and did not appear to have any meaning).
 The relaunch aims to introduce the station to a larger demographic range of audience.
 It comes with a new Station ID, own website, and new tagline "In Service to Humanity.
 Worldwide."

 UNTV started from scratch with a one-room broadcast studio located at the AIC Gold Tower in Ortigas Center, Pasig.
 2004 marks UNTV's entry into satellite broadcasting using Agila 2 satellite then moved to ABS 5/ABS 3 satellite in late 2011, and later moved to Measat 3A satellite; as well as the start of its 24-hour broadcast through its official website.

 In November 2005, UNTV became a household name as one of its cameraman captured an exclusive four-minute raw footage of a shooting incident in front of its studio in Ortigas, and was then aired on TV Patrol World, the top-rated primetime newscast of ABS-CBN.

 As it needs a larger space for its growing public service initiatives, the station transferred to Brgy.
-Damayang Lagi New Manila, Quezon City in 2006 and later to its own building at 907 Philam Homes along EDSA Quezon City in July 21, 2008 (until 2019).
+Damayang Lagi New Manila, Quezon City in 2006 and later to its own building at 907 Philam Homes along EDSA Quezon City on July 21, 2008 (until 2019).